 Environmental Impact of Mass Production

 Dearn uses man-made materials and synthetic rubber in several of its shoe types.
-These materials are non-biodegradable, contributing to landfill waste and greenhouse gas emissions.
-Additionally, Dearn does not yet appear to have committed to industry-wide recycling initiatives or eco-friendly product innovation.
+These materials are non-biodegradable, which significantly contributes to landfill waste and greenhouse gas emissions.
+Furthermore, Dearn currently has not committed to industry-wide recycling initiatives or meaningful eco-friendly product innovation.

 Accessibility of Ethical Choices

-Broaden MiL compliance or an equivalent ethical certification across more product lines, enabling consumers to make values-based choices.
+- Broaden MiL compliance or implement an equivalent ethical certification across more product lines (especially outsourced ones).

 Digital Transparency and Data Responsibility

-Dearn’s limited digital presence may also raise concerns about transparency, particularly in how it handles customer data, online returns, and digital engagement.
-While data security is not noted as a current risk, the company’s expansion into e-commerce will require clear ethical data practices.
+Dearn’s currently limited digital presence also raises concerns regarding transparency, especially in how it manages customer data, online returns, and digital engagement.
+Although data security is not flagged as an immediate high-risk item, the company’s necessary expansion into e-commerce will mandate the adoption of clear ethical data practices.

-Strengthen data governance and include privacy and ethical AI considerations in any digital marketing or analytics strategy.
+- Ethical Digital Strategy: Include explicit privacy and ethical AI considerations in any new digital marketing or analytics strategy to ensure responsible use of customer data.

 Environmental, Social, and Technological Risks